jerryxh/wp-ecommerce-compare-products/readme.txt

 == Upgrade Notice ==

+= 2.1.5.1 =
+Upgrade now for undefined index bug fix that surfaced in version 2.1.5

 = 2.1.5 =
 Major Upgrade – Plugin converted to the a3rev plugin framework.
 100% WP 3.8.0 and WPEC 3.8.13.1 compatible.
 14 x new * Features, 7 x * Tweaks.